biopython/biopython/DEPRECATED.rst

 ``SeqMat`` class in Bio.SubsMat in Release 1.57.
 The methods ``print_full_mat`` and ``print_mat`` were removed from the `SeqMat`` class in Bio.SubsMat in Release 1.79.
-The Bio.SubsMat module was deprecated in Release 1.78.
+The Bio.SubsMat module was deprecated in Release 1.78, and removed in Release 1.80.
 As an alternative, please consider using Bio.Align.substitution_matrices.

 Bio.Align
 ---------